If you have suffered an injury or loss you believe the City may be responsible for, you can submit a report for the City to consider your claim.

 If you have questions about your claim, please contact us at 905-615-3922.

-If your vehicle was damaged on a 400-series Highway or the QEW, please contact the Ministry of Transportation.
+If your vehicle was damaged on a 400-series Highway or the QEW, contact the Ministry of Transportation.

 If a tree owned by the City has damaged your property, contact your insurance company to find out if you have coverage for the damage.
-If you’re not sure who owns the tree, you can request a tree ownership inspection.

-If your property has flooded, contact your personal property insurance company to find out if you have coverage.
-You can also submit your claim to the City.
+If your property has flooded, contact your personal property insurance company to discuss coverage and manage your claim.